jakejakearell/book_search/README.md

     ]
 }
 ```
+## Search Table

+A straightforward check in the facade once the

 ## Tools
 Book Search is written in Ruby with Ruby on Rails and uses a PostgreSQL database.